 - Payoneer: payouts are split if you have $5,001 or more.
 So, for example, if you request a payout when you have $6,000 in your balance, you will receive two payments via Payoneer: one for $4,980 and one for $1,020.
 As explained above, there is no transaction fees on our side, as Payoneer will charge fees directly (more info in their website).

-We've set the automatic split system to ensure that most of our translators can receive their payouts without any problems, no matter in what country they're in.
+We've set the automatic split system to ensure that most of our community can receive their payouts without any problems, no matter what country they're in.

-Currently, translator payouts are available only in US Dollars.
-We offer multi-currency support for customers who purchase credits, but translator rewards will be paid in USD only.
+Currently, payouts are available only in US Dollars.
+We offer multi-currency support for customers who purchase credits to place orders, but rewards for members of our community will be paid in USD only.

 Are you sure?
 I found a setting to choose currency and credit card!

-The credit card option and multi-currency support, which you can find under "Payment preferences," are only available to purchase credits as a customer, not to receive a payout as a translator.
+The credit card option and multi-currency support, which you can find under "Payment preferences," are only available to purchase credits as a customer, not to receive a payout as a member of the Gengo community.

-For the time being, we only offer translator payouts via PayPal or Payoneer in US dollars.
+To sum up, for the time being, we only offer payouts via PayPal or Payoneer in US dollars.

 And that's all there's to know about getting paid for your work here at Gengo!
 If you ever have trouble receiving your payout, please see this article for more details.